azoomzi/CTFwriteups/CTf7_RegasTown.md

 <p>&nbsp;</p>
 <p>&nbsp;</p>

-So "main" is telling us:
-There are exactly three layers of constraints:
+So "main" is telling us that there are exactly three layers of constraints:
 1. filter_input (structural / regex)
 2. check_input (content logic)
 3. Two character checks at positions 5 and 9